Date:

 Phil Spector

-Yeah, we know that Phil Spector - a controversial, scandalous and epathetic personality.
-However, within the framework of this selection we evaluate him not as a person, but as a producer above all else.
+Yeah, we know that Phil Spector - a controversial, scandalous and egregious personality.
+However, for the purposes of this compilation, we do not evaluate him as a person, but as a producer above all else.
 And in this business Phil was always strong and in demand.
 His reputation was tarnished and his fame was bad, but the records he "touched" almost without fail became classics.
-He revolutionized the recording industry and his influence cannot be denied.
+He revolutionised the recording industry and his influence cannot be denied.

 George Martin